henichole/eCommerce-Project/starting_with_questions.md

 "Detroit"	23.0000000000000000
 "Pittsburgh"	19.5000000000000000

-I spiced up a little bit with non US cities with a WHERE clause:
+--I spiced up a little bit with non US cities with a WHERE clause:

+        WITH deduplicated_all_sessions AS (
+            SELECT DISTINCT country, city, productSKU
+            FROM all_sessions
+        )
+        SELECT
+            a.country,
+            a.city,
+            AVG(sr.total_ordered) AS avg_products_ordered
+        FROM
+            deduplicated_all_sessions a
+        JOIN
+            sales_report sr ON a.productSKU = sr.productSKU
+        WHERE
+            a.country != 'United States' -- Exclude US cities
+        GROUP BY
+            a.country,
+            a.city
+        HAVING
+            AVG(sr.total_ordered) IS NOT NULL
+        ORDER BY
+            avg_products_ordered DESC
+        LIMIT 5; -- Limit to top 5 non-US cities

+Top 5 cities, non US with highest average order number:
 "Kuwait", null,	334.0000000000000000
 "Indonesia", null, 290.0000000000000000
 "Germany", "Hamburg", 189.0000000000000000